robertmryan/CustomMapViewAnnotationCalloutSwift/README.md

 This is an demonstration of a custom map view annotation callouts in Swift.

-The map view doesn't offer a nice way to customize the callout for an annotation view.
-So, the pattern illustrated in this example is to show how one can (a) turn off the callout; (b) and when user selects annotation view, add our own callout.
-The trick is that this custom callout is created by creating a second type of annotation, a `CalloutAnnotation` which will have its own `CalloutAnnotationView`, and its this `CalloutAnnotationView` which will manifest the views associated with the original annotation's annotation view.
+The easiest way to customize callouts is to implement the `leftAccessoryView` and `rightAccessoryView`.
+If you want more considerable changes for what appears below the title in the callout (e.g. add some custom imagery or whatever), you can also implement the `detailAccessoryView`.

+But sometimes, even that is insufficient.
+For example, if you want to change the background color of the callout, or change the shape of the callout bubble, or whatever, adjusting the various accessory views is insufficient.
+In those cases, you can disable the standard the MapKit callout, and generate your own.
+You simply have to identify when the callout is selected, and then add a subview to the annotation view.

+When you go down this road, though, you're signing up for the manual rendering of the callout yourself.
+It gives you the ultimate level of control, but takes considerably more work.

+In this project, I have an abstract `CalloutView` class that renders a custom callout bubble, and has a `contentView` associated with it.
+In my concrete subclass of this, `ExampleCalloutView`, I add two text labels.
+Clearly you can do something more substantial than that, but I wanted to do enough here so that you could see that you have fine-grained control over the appearance (in this case, changing the background color and the `UIBezierPath` shape around the callout).

-This is not intended as an end-user library, but just a quick and dirty example of how one might create custom callouts.
+This is not intended as an end-user library, but just a "simple" example of how one might create custom callouts.
 This is for illustrative purposes only.

 See http://stackoverflow.com/a/30824051/1271826.

-Developed in Swift on Xcode 6.3.2 for iOS 8.3 using Swift 1.2.
-Also, the basic ideas are equally applicable for both Swift and Objective-C.
+Developed in Swift on Xcode 7.3.1 for iOS 9 using Swift 2.
+But, the basic ideas are equally applicable for different versions of Swift and Objective-C.

 ## License

-Copyright &copy; 2015 Robert Ryan.
+Copyright &copy; 2015-2016 Robert Ryan.
 All rights reserved.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.